 After having created all necessary certificates it's time to upload the self-signed root certificate to your Azure virtual network.

 The management portal provides a nice button to upload these type of certificates.

 Having finished this initial setup you are ready to download the VPN client from the virtual network dashboard.
 Select the correct one matching your bits of the OS.

 This application, which isn't signed, creates a VPN connection for you which, in theory, you should be able to use.

-When pressing the `Connect` button a warning will be shown telling you the assembly `cmroute.dll` wants to update the routing table.
-As this software came from Microsoft I’d say it’s fairly safe to let the assembly modify your routes.
+cmroute.dll wants to update the routing table.
+As this software came from Microsoft I'd say it's fairly safe to let the assembly modify your routes.

-Pressing the `Continue` button will show the next problem I encountered.
-The connection can’t be established:
+Continue button will show the next problem I encountered.
+The connection can't be established:

 When this happens, it's possible there are some errors with your certificates.
 In my case I am sure the certificates are correct, so something else is up.

 I'm not sure why this error occurs, but do have a solution: Create the VPN connection by yourself!